huggingface/blog/trl-peft.md

 |:--:|
 | <b>The output activations original (frozen) pretrained weights (right) are augmented by a low rank adapter comprised of weight matrics A and B. </b>|

 This technique allows the fine tuning of LLMs using a fraction of the memory requirements.
 There are, however, some downsides.
-The forward and backwards take approximately twice as low, due to the additional matrix multiplications in the adapter layers.
+The forward and backwards take approximately twice as slow, due to the additional matrix multiplications in the adapter layers.

-### What is `peft` ?
+### What is PEFT?

-[Parameter-Efficient Fine-Tuning (PEFT)](https://github.com/huggingface/peft), is a Hugging Face library, created to support the creation and fine tuning of adapter layers on LLMs.
-Peft is seamlessly integrated with 🤗 Accelerate for large scale models leveraging DeepSpeed and Big Model Inference.
+[Parameter-Efficient Fine-Tuning (PEFT)](https://github.com/huggingface/peft), is a Hugging Face library, created to support the creation and fine tuning of adapter layers on LLMs.`peft` is seamlessly integrated with 🤗 Accelerate for large scale models leveraging DeepSpeed and Big Model Inference.

 The library suppord many state of the art models and has an extensive set of examples, including: